All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is tirzepatide more effective than semaglutide for weight loss?

 Indirect comparisons from clinical trials suggest tirzepatide may produce greater average weight loss.
-However, individual responses vary significantly.
+But individual responses vary significantly.
 Some patients do better on semaglutide while others respond better to tirzepatide's dual mechanism.
 The only way to know is to try it under medical supervision.

 Ready to Take the Next Step?